TARGA OFFICIALS ROLES

-- Electronically records the actual start time of competitors
+- Electronically acknowledges the book-in, and activates the actual start time of competitors

 - Calls up and positions cars on the start line

-- In the event of a start gantry failure, manually starts competitors
+- In the event of a start failure, manually starts competitors

-- In conjunction with the Start Trackers, track the passage of competition vehicles through the stage
+- Records the passage of competition vehicles through the Stop point

-- Electronically records the actual finish time of competitors
+- Monitors the actual finish time of competitors

 The Communications Team consists of two groups of officials.
-Officials on an SOS point work in conjunction with the Start and Finish Trackers to track the passage of competition vehicles through the stage.
+Officials on an SOS point record the passage of competition vehicles through the stage.
 They also provide the means for competition vehicles to stop and report any incidents within the stage.
-Officials at a relay point set up and operate a repeater, which provides communication between the Start and Finish Trackers on stages where direct communication is not possible.
+Officials at a relay point set up and operate a repeater, which provides communication between the Start and Stop Point on stages where direct communication is not possible.